joseestudillo/hive-quick-start/README.md

 ## Code examples

 - `com.joseestudillo.hive`:
   - `HiveJDBC`: Using JDBC with Hive.
+It also allows to access to Kerberized instances (the script `hive-kerberos-jdbc.sh` is an example of use).
   - `HiveMetastore`: Connecting the to the Hive metastore from Java.
 - `com.joseestudillo.hive.serde`: SerDe examples.
 - `com.joseestudillo.hive.udf`: UDF examples, there are also examples about how to unit test UDFs.